Dawn Matera Bassett

 JaLisa Williams

-JaLisa Williams is an adjunct professor in the Department of Social Work at Metropolitan State University of Denver.
-Her areas of expertise include mindfulness interventions for race-based trauma, black generational healing, yoga, social justice and radical pedagogies.
+JaLisa Williams is an affiliate professor in the Department of Social Work at Metropolitan State University of Denver.

 Eileen Starr

-Eileen Starr was born and raised in Newark, Delaware and is a Licensed Clinical Social Worker (Delaware; Maryland; Colorado).
+Eileen Starr, PhD, is a Professor of Social Work at the Metropolitan State University of Denver.
+Starr was born and raised in Newark, Delaware and is a Licensed Clinical Social Worker (Delaware; Maryland; Colorado).
 She received her PhD and Master’s Degree in clinical social work from Widener University in Chester, Pennsylvania, and did her dissertation research in Northern Ireland.
 While in Northern Ireland, Eileen also facilitated seminars dealing with challenging families and children/adolescents in the Social Work Department at Queen’s University, Belfast, NI.

 Eileen has been a community social work practitioner most of her career at Upper Bay Counseling and Support Services Inc. (UBCSS), a private, non-profit agency in Cecil and Harford Counties in Maryland.
 At UBCSS, Eileen developed and was the supervisor of the School Based Mental Health Program (SBMH).
 She continues her private practice through tele-psychiatry with Mid-Atlantic Behavioral Health (Delaware) on a part-time basis.
 Eileen has been an adjunct professor since 2000 teaching undergraduate and graduate social work classes at Widener University, Chester, Pa, Salisbury University, Md. and the University of Delaware in the sociology and criminal justice departments.